Keyword Research

 Q: What is the difference between frontend and backend keywords?

-A: Frontend keywords are the customer-facing terms in your title, bullet points (features), and description.
-Backend keywords are hidden in the “Search Terms” field in Seller Central.
-Both are used for indexing, but backend terms allow you to target synonyms, misspellings, and competitor terms without cluttering your public listing.
+A: Frontend keywords appear in customer-facing fields: title, bullets, description.
+Backend keywords live in the “Search Terms” field in Seller Central, hidden from shoppers.
+Both contribute to indexing, but backend terms are the place for synonyms, common typos, and competitor terms you don’t want in public copy.

 Q: How long does it take to see results from keyword optimization?